Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark: Related Work

 \paragraph{Multilingual NER resources}

-Several benchmark datasets for named entity recognition offer coverage for a variety of representative languages.
-Aside from well-known benchmarks such as CoNLL 2002/2003~\citep{tjong-kim-sang-2002-introduction,tjong-kim-sang-de-meulder-2003-introduction}, some datasets were specifically tailored to address a unique need, such as focusing on low-resource languages like LORELEI \citep{strassel-tracey-2016-lorelei} or incorporating particularly challenging annotations, as seen in MultiCoNER \citep{malmasi-etal-2022-multiconer,malmasi-etal-2022-semeval}.
+Several benchmark datasets for NER offer coverage for a variety of representative languages.
+Aside from well-known benchmarks such as CoNLL 2002/2003~\citep{tjong-kim-sang-2002-introduction,tjong-kim-sang-de-meulder-2003-introduction}, other datasets were built to address a unique need, such as focusing on low-resource languages like LORELEI \citep{strassel-tracey-2016-lorelei} or incorporating particularly challenging annotations, as seen in MultiCoNER \citep{malmasi-etal-2022-multiconer,malmasi-etal-2022-semeval}.
 MasakhaNER~\citep{adelani-etal-2022-masakhaner} harnessed the \textit{Masakhane} community to produce gold-standard annotations for ten African languages.

-Other datasets were constructed using a silver-standard process, often leveraging English Wikipedia as a primary resource.
-Expanding annotations to other languages involved entity-linking approaches, as seen in WikiNER~\citep{nothman2013learning}, or the utilization of knowledge bases such as WikiANN~\citep{pan-etal-2017-cross}.
-In some instances, a combination of knowledge bases and neural methods was employed, as demonstrated by the approach taken in WikiNEuRal~\citep{tedeschi-etal-2021-wikineural-combined}.
+Other datasets for multilingual and non-English NER use a silver-standard annotation process ~\citep{nothman2013learning,pan-etal-2017-cross,tedeschi-etal-2021-wikineural-combined}.
 Nonetheless, CoNLL 2002/2003 remains one of the main benchmarks in multilingual NER.
-A recent work, also called UNER~\citep{alves2020uner}, attempts to produce silver-standard corpora by propagating English annotations across parallel corpora; however, there are no baseline evaluations to show the efficacy of this approach.
-Lastly, another contemporary work called Universal NER~\citep{zhou2023universalner} bears no relation to our effort, contains no annotation component, and is evaluated on an ensemble of NER benchmarks with different characteristics and quality levels.
+A recent work, also called UNER~\citep{alves2020uner}, attempts to produce silver-standard corpora by propagating English annotations across parallel corpora but with no baseline evaluations.
+Lastly, another contemporary work called Universal NER~\citep{zhou2023universalner} bears no relation to our effort as it contains no annotation component.